 Considering all the amendments to the concerned/relevant sections of the Indian patent act, below is discussed the latest scenario regarding Gene Isolation and Diagnostic Methods in India.

-The Indian Patent Office’s Manual of Patent Practice and Procedure (March 22th 2011) states, under the guidelines for the unity of invention, states that independent claims of different categories may relate to a single inventive concept in case of In case of a genetically modified Gene Sequence/ Amino Acid Sequence claims may be directed to a Gene sequence / Amino Acid sequence, a method of expressing the sequence, an antibody against that protein / sequence, a kit containing such antibody / sequence.
+The Indian Patent Office’s Manual of Patent Practice and Procedure (March 22th 2011) states, under the guidelines for the unity of invention, states that independent claims of different categories may relate to a single inventive concept in the case of a genetically modified Gene Sequence/ Amino Acid Sequence claims may be directed to a Gene sequence / Amino Acid sequence, a method of expressing the sequence, an antibody against that protein/sequence, a kit containing such antibody/sequence.

-Further, it explains that in vivo diagnostic methods practiced on human/animal body cannot be patentable but if diagnosis is performed in vitro i.e. on tissue or fluids that have been removed from body are entitled to be patentable in light of inventive measures.
-Hence, diagnostic methods employing DNA primers or probes or the like that are different from naturally occurring genes/DNA sequences that exhibits modified functions would be considered as patentable inventions.
+Further, it explains that in vivo diagnostic methods practiced on human/animal bodies cannot be patentable but if the diagnosis is performed in vitro i.e. on tissue or fluids that have been removed from the body are entitled to be patentable in light of inventive measures.
+Hence, diagnostic methods employing DNA primers or probes or the like that are different from naturally occurring genes/DNA sequences that exhibit modified functions would be considered as patentable inventions.

 Further, in sub-section 3(j), anything relating to a human body or its parts, including a cell, and any process employing any living part or cell is not patentable.
 Indian examiners believe that life forms, even if they are genetically modified, are not inventions and thus do not meet the criteria of patentability.

 Claim: A recombinant DNA sequence of SEQ ID NO: X encoding human interferon α2 polypeptide.
-Prior art discloses a nucleic acid sequence of SEQ ID NO: X1 encoding human interferon α1 polypeptide.
+The prior art discloses a nucleic acid sequence of SEQ ID NO: X1 encoding human interferon α1 polypeptide.

 - Comparison of Granted Patent (same family) claims “AKT-3 nucleic acids, polypeptides, and uses thereof” in Three Jurisdictions i.e. Europe, USA, India in order to understand the differences in the framing of claims in the respective jurisdictions.

-Indian (IN226034) patent first claim seem moderately wider, and includes a substantially similar sequence and also other variants of a sequence are claimed.
-Further there are several different nucleotide sequences that can code for more than amino acid and does not specifically pin down the actual sequences encoding the protein.
+Indian (IN226034) patent first claim seems moderately wider and includes a substantially similar sequence and also other variants of a sequence are claimed.
+Further, there are several different nucleotide sequences that can code for more than amino acid and does not specifically pin down the actual sequences encoding the protein.
 Whereas US6881555 first claim is only for the specified sequence as mentioned in the ID as opposed to covering a wide range of nucleic acids as seen in European (EP1144600) and Indian (IN226034) patent where the protein sequence is used to define the nucleic acid sequence.

 Specific Issues with Biotechnology and Gene Patents

-Patenting of genes and DNA (deoxyribonucleic acid) sequences has been at the centre of a disagreement for many years now.
-On one side are the exponents of gene patents, composed of pharmaceutical, biotech and agricultural bio industries, who argue that genes must be patentable to give firms the confidence to invest money and time required in the development of gene-based drugs or genetically modified crops.
+Patenting of genes and DNA (deoxyribonucleic acid) sequences has been at the center of disagreement for many years now.
+On one side are the exponents of gene patents, composed of pharmaceutical, biotech, and agricultural bio industries, who argue that genes must be patentable to give firms the confidence to invest money and time required in the development of gene-based drugs or genetically modified crops.

-More of global cooperation is required in the Biotechnology field since unlike other industries which can deliver competitive advantages through cheaper or rapid manufacturing, biotechnology companies gain monetary benefits by virtue of IP protections for their inventions.
-The current system of legal uncertainty, legal uncertainty, un-even patent enforcement about the patentability of DNA sequences could add to the decline in level of innovations.
+More global cooperation is required in the Biotechnology field since unlike other industries that can deliver competitive advantages through cheaper or rapid manufacturing, biotechnology companies gain monetary benefits by virtue of IP protections for their inventions.
+The current system of legal uncertainty, legal uncertainty, un-even patent enforcement about the patentability of DNA sequences could add to the decline in the level of innovations.

 Whereas on the other hand, critics of gene patents maintain that genes are not new discoveries at all, and by allowing them to be patented, control is placed in the hands of a few forestall research and restricting access to new treatments for the poor.